The Grazing Room

 Selection of local cheeses, cured meats, house-made pickles, grilled bread,

-artisanal crackers, accoutrements such as fig paste, mustard
+artisanal crackers, accoutrements such as fig paste, quince paste

 FEAST